CycloneDX/cyclonedx-gomod/README.md

 It is generally expected that pull requests will include relevant tests.
 Tests are automatically run against all supported Go versions for every pull request.

+### Running Tests

+Some tests make use of the [CycloneDX CLI](https://github.com/CycloneDX/cyclonedx-cli), e.g. to validate BOMs.
+Make sure to download the CLI binary and make it available as `cyclonedx` in your `$PATH`.
+See also *Setup CycloneDX CLI* in the [workflow](https://github.com/CycloneDX/cyclonedx-gomod/blob/master/.github/workflows/ci.yml).

+[Integration tests](./main_integration_test.go) additionally make use of the `tar` command, which may not be available in Windows environments.